Have insomnia? Blame the Romantic poets

 By the time the Romantics were writing, the Industrial Revolution was in full swing.
 Fears of ghosts and goblins dissipated, but the pressure for productivity was on the rise.

-"People became increasingly time-conscious," says Ekirch.
+"People became increasingly time-conscious," said Ekirch.
 "They became obsessed with productivity and profit."

 Industry, information and insomnia

-In the 21st century's Information Age, we're experiencing a "culture of insomnia," according to writer, artist, and poet R.M.
+In the 21st century's Information Age, we're experiencing a "culture of insomnia," according to the late writer, artist, and poet R.M.
 Vaughan.

 "We've created a dialogue in our heads that sleep is a kind of luxury.
 We're expected to be on call 24/7."

-Katie Hunt is a PhD candidate in the Department of English Language and Literature at Queen's University in Kingston, Ontario.
+- Katie Hunt earned her PhD in English Language and Literature at Queen's University in Kingston, Ontario.
 Her supervisor is Christopher Fanning.

-Sandra Huber is a poet and PhD candidate at Concordia University.
+- Sandra Huber is a poet and an assistant professor of Interdisciplinary Studies and Practices in Fine Arts at Concordia University.
 In 2010 she spent nine months as a poet-in-residence at a sleep laboratory in Switzerland as part of the Artists in Labs program.
 From that experience she wrote Assembling the Morrow: a Poetics of Sleep.

-R.M.
-Vaughan is a writer, poet, and video artist.
+- R.M.
+Vaughan was a writer, poet, and video artist.
 His book on contemporary sleeplessness is called Bright Eyed: Insomnia and its Cultures.
+He died in October, 2020.